eyedeekay/zerobundle/README.md

 In this scenario, the keys used for identifying the SAM tunnels are managed by the application and thus migrate with the application from the embedded router to the package-installed router.

-### **Scenario D:** Misuse, tunnel-control.sh tunnels are somehow used

-More details on this scenario later.
-Don't do it.
-This might change sometime in the future but probably not soon.

 Example Usage:
 --------------